-Flowers blooming, winter chill slowly fading, hibernating bears awaking from their months-long slumber and, most importantly, Salesforce updates!
+Flowers blooming, winter chill slowly fading, hibernating bears awaking from their months-long slumber, and, most importantly, Salesforce updates!
 Spring 19’ is upon us, and with it comes a fresh batch of Salesforce updates that are sure to leave you feeling warm and fuzzy inside about your cloud CRM investment.
-In this article we venture through the updates that caught our attention, first frolicking through quick wins that you can implement in your org today before romping around the denser updates.
+In this article we venture through the updates that caught our attention from the Salesforce Spring 19 features, first frolicking through quick wins that you can implement in your org today before romping around the denser updates.

 Let’s swing into Spring 19’ with standalone updates we believe will be immediately useful to you.